wisamreid/AIM_Network/README.md

 * `runSpatialAttenApplication_main.m` simulates attending to a specific location in space
 * `runHarmonicAttenNetwork_main.m` simulates attending to harmonics of a speaker's f0

-## Changing the network structure and parameters
+## Changing network structure and parameters
 Network parameters are stored in the `/network_params` directory.
 Within these files, you can specify
 * whether attention is engaged
 * attended frequency or location